dgroomes/javascript-playground/README.md

 ## `file/`

-Reading, decoding and writing files in NodeJS.
+Reading, decoding and writing files in Node.js.

 See the README in [file/](file/).